RiteshK-611/LiveLayer/README.md

 This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE) file for details.

-## Supportwallora
+## Supportlivelayer

-If you encounter any issues or have questions, please [open an issue](https://github.com/riteshk-611/wallora/issues) on GitHub.
+If you encounter any issues or have questions, please [open an issue](https://github.com/riteshk-611/livelayer/issues) on GitHub.